quantcdn/quant-admin-go/docs/RulesAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiOrganizationsOrganizationProjectsProjectRulesHeaderRuleDeleteRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiOrganizationsOrganizationProjectsProjectRulesHeadersRuleDeleteRequest struct via the builder pattern

 Name | Type | Description  | Notes